 Today has been left free to relax after the trek or explore Cuzco further.
 Again, your leader can help to arrange optional excursions and activities for you. *Hotel Warari / Koyllur (or similar)*

 For land only travellers, the trip ends in Cuzco after breakfast today.
-Those who are travelling on the group flights will be taken to Cuzco airport this morning to catch the overnight flight back to London.
+Those who are travelling on the group flights will be taken to Cuzco airport to catch the overnight flight back to London.